Medically reviewed by Drugs.com. Last updated on Nov 19, 2021.

 Pain during erections usually improves within one to two years, but the scar tissue, penile shortening and curvature often remain.
 In some men, both the curvature and pain associated with Peyronie's disease improve without treatment.

 When to see a doctor

 See your doctor as soon as possible after you notice signs or symptoms of Peyronie's disease.
 Early treatment gives you the best chance to improve the condition — or prevent it from getting worse.
 If you've had the condition for some time, you may wish to see a doctor if the pain, curvature, length or other deformities bother you or your partner.

 The cause of Peyronie's disease isn't completely understood, but a number of factors appear to be involved.

 It's thought Peyronie's disease generally results from repeated injury to the penis.
 For example, the penis might be damaged during sex, athletic activity or as the result of an accident.
-However, most often, men do not recall specific trauma to the penis.
+However, most often, no specific trauma to the penis is recalled.

 When you become sexually aroused, blood flow to these chambers increases.
 As the chambers fill with blood, the penis expands, straightens and stiffens into an erection.

 In Peyronie's disease, when the penis becomes erect, the region with the scar tissue doesn't stretch, and the penis bends or becomes disfigured and possibly painful.